 Your accounting software will serve as your business's ultimate financial record.
 Every transaction must be recorded in detail and categorized within the software, which organizes the data to enable accurate reporting and analysis.

-Sometimes accountants manage the accounting software directly, but most times a bookkeeper will enter the bulk of the data into your accounting software and your accountant will ensure accuracy and completeness.
+Sometimes accountants manage the software directly, but most times, a bookkeeper will enter the bulk of the data into your software, and your accountant will ensure accuracy and completeness.

-One of the most significant contributors to a startup's success is a sound business plan that includes meaningful financial projections.
+A sound business plan that includes meaningful financial projections is one of the most significant contributors to a startup's success.
 Financial planning and analysis (FP&A) go beyond the record-keeping and financial reporting of accounting by analyzing your business's financial statements and other financial and operational data.

 FP&A professionals undertake the following processes to help align and measure your financial health and business strategies with your financial goals, including budgeting, forecasting, and analytics.

-As mentioned earlier in this article, if you're looking to take out a business loan, line of credit, or raise venture capital, your financial reports will have to follow GAAP.
+As mentioned earlier in this article, if you're looking to take out a business loan, line of credit, or raise venture capital, your financial reports must follow GAAP.
 Experienced accountants understand the GAAP system, which uses the accrual accounting method, and can prepare you for exit scenarios such as mergers, acquisitions, or initial public offerings.

 Accounts receivable (A/R) represents the money your business expects to receive from customers for the goods or services you’ve provided.
 The efficient collection of your A/R is essential to your business's cash flow.
-These figures are a necessary factor in calculating your profitability and provide the most precise gauge of your startup's income.
+These figures are a necessary to calculate your profitability and provide the most precise gauge of your startup's revenue.

-Whether you’re at the beginning stages of building your startup or planning for future growth, using a GAAP compliant accounting system will help prepare your business to scale to any size.
-From properly categorizing and storing financial records, to establishing clear controls and approval workflows, every effort counts when it comes to staying ahead of potential future audits (which are more common than startups may think!).
-A fundraising round, due diligence for an acquisition, or applying for a bank loan or line of credit could require a startup to undergo an audit of its finances.
+Whether you’re at the beginning stages of building your startup or planning for future growth, using a GAAP-compliant accounting system will help prepare your business to scale to any size.
+From correctly categorizing and storing financial records to establishing clear controls and approval workflows, every effort counts to stay ahead of potential audits (which are more common than startups may think!).
+A fundraising round, due diligence for an acquisition, or applying for a bank loan or line of credit could require a startup to undergo a financial audit.

 A solid accounting system managed by experts will make tax return preparation all that much easier and more accurate.
-It will also ensure you’re able to maximize your tax deduction opportunities, like the R&D tax credit (or, Research & Experimentation Tax Credit as it's formally known), which offers additional tax credit incentive for companies pursuing innovation.
+It will also ensure you can maximize your tax deduction opportunities, like the R&D tax credit (Research & Experimentation Tax Credit), which offers additional tax credit incentives for companies pursuing innovation.
 If your accounts are not in order, you’ll likely miss out on maximizing this serious tax benefit for startups.

-Zeni is a full-service finance firm that handles all the bookkeeping, accounting, yearly tax, and CFO needs of startups with speed and accuracy.
+Zeni is a full-service finance firm that handles startups' bookkeeping, accounting, yearly tax, and CFO needs with speed and accuracy.

-With Zeni, startups get accurate, GAAP-compliant books, and access to finance concierge that is 10 times faster than other accounting options thanks to Zeni’s AI-powered processes.
+With Zeni, startups get accurate, GAAP-compliant books and access to finance concierge that is 10x faster than other accounting options thanks to Zeni’s AI-powered processes.
 The Zeni Dashboard gives founders 24/7 access to real-time financial data and key startup metrics, including your net burn, cash on hand, and cash zero date, so you can get the insights you need instantly and at no extra cost.

-Most bookkeeping firms charge at an hourly rate, which can end up being an expensive surprise each month depending on the number of transactions, complexity, and overall business needs.
-With Zeni, you’ll pay a set monthly fee based on the amount you spend to run your business, so it’s easier to budget for your bookkeeping costs, even as your business grows.
+Most bookkeeping firms charge at an hourly rate, which can be an expensive surprise each month depending on the number of transactions, complexity, and overall business needs.
+With Zeni, you’ll pay a set monthly fee based on the amount you spend to run your business, so it’s easier to budget your bookkeeping costs even as your business grows.